CLaw takes an interdisciplinary approach to explore the

 Building on the successes of the previous workshops, CLaw 2018 aims to facilitate an interdisciplinary exploration of the technical and legal challenges as regards emerging technology, with a particular focus on its increasingly pervasive and ubiquitous nature.

 The key goal of this workshop is to stimulate a multidisciplinary discussion and new directions on these important issues.
-As such, we welcome a wide range of submissions, whether technical, legal or some combination; position papers, thought pieces and extended abstracts to stimulate debate.
+As such, we welcome a wide range of submissions, whether technical, legal or some combination; position papers, thought pieces and extended abstracts to stimulate debate are encouraged.
 For those technical in nature - fully implemented and evaluated systems are not essential, and application-specific papers are welcome.

 Some suggested topics, in no particular order, include: